 Quick Start

-DXOS is the developer platform for collaborative, offline-first, privacy-preserving software.
-This guide shows how to use ECHO for state consensus and HALO for decentralized identity.
+DXOS is the developer platform for collaborative, local-first, privacy-preserving software.
+This guide shows how to use ECHO for peer-to-peer sync and HALO for decentralized identity.

 DXOS works in any Node.js or Browser environment.
 There is a TypeScript API and a react API.